SC-SGS/PLSSVM/README.md

 Additional dependencies for the SYCL backend:

 - the code must be compiled with a SYCL capable compiler; currently supported are [DPC++](https://github.com/intel/llvm) and [AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp)

+Additional dependencies for the Kokkos backend:

+- a Kokkos installation with the respective execution spaces enabled; currently all execution spaces are supported except `OpenMPTarget` and `OpenACC`

 Additional dependencies for the stdpar backend: